dariotrinchero/recipes/Stew/Mushroom Bourguignon à la Soy Boys.md

 # Notes

-- #todo/cooking compare this version to [[Mushroom Bourguignon With Potato Cauliflower Mash]]
+- #todo compare this version to [[Mushroom Bourguignon With Potato Cauliflower Mash]]